deltafi/deltafi/deltafi-core-actions/src/main/resources/docs/org.deltafi.core.action.compress.Decompress.md

 If retainExistingContent is true, all input content is written first, in the original order.

+When recursion is enabled (maxRecursionLevels > 0), and nested files are discovered with the same name (path + filename), the content will be renamed to indicate its parent archive and an optional random ID.
+To obtain the original filename, the `LineageMap::findEntry()` must be used, and access the `fullName` attribute.

 When recursion is enabled (maxRecursionLevels > 0), retainExistingContent must be false.

 When saving lineage (non-empty lineageFilename), the format is written as a JSON string using the data type